ben-ryder/athena/README.md

 # Athena
-Your local-first second brain for note-taking, task lists, journaling, habit tracking and reminders.
+A local-first web app for notes, tasks, journaling, habit tracking and reminders.

 - Core Features:
-  - 📝 Markdown-based note taking
+  - 📝 Markdown Notes
-  - ✅ Create task lists to manage your tasks
+  - ✅ Task Management
-  - 📚 Keep a journal and track your habits
+  - 📚 Journaling and Habit Tracking
-  - ⏰ Set reminders
+  - ⏰ Reminders
-  - 🏷 Organise your content with tags and "views"
+  - 🏷 Organise your content with tags
-  - 📋 Create templates to easily reuse common content structures
+  - 📋 Create note & journal templates
   - 💻 Your data is stored on your own device
 - Server Features:
   - ☁ Backup your data so you have access to it from anywhere
-  - 📱 Sync your data across unlimited devices, with automatic conflicts resolution
+  - 📱 Sync your data across unlimited devices, with automatic conflict resolution
   - ⛰ Make changes offline and they will be synced when you're back online
   - 🔐 Client-side encryption so the server will never have access to your data
   - 🧑‍💻 Self-hosted so you can run it however and wherever you want